drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### 3-Amino Benzamide PARP-1 Inhibitor
 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.

-Early PARP-1 inhibitors were analogs of 3-aminobenzamide (Molecule 1) that lacked specificity and potency.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/3-amino-benzamide-parp-1-inhibitor-3a3f2fdd'><i class='fa fa-play' aria-hidden='true'></i></button>Early PARP-1 inhibitors were analogs of 3-aminobenzamide (Molecule 1) that lacked specificity and potency.
 Subsequent designs of constrained analogs locking the carboxamide moiety in its probable bioactive conformation (2, 3 and 4) yielded compounds with poor potency;  however 3 and 4 were able to induce the desired biological properties at high concentrations.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[bioactive conformation]: The geometry adopted by a ligand when it binds to its biological target.